 You’re not powerless now.
 Get to work, please.
 Other people have their foot all the way down on the gas.
-You need to get in the ride, buckle up, and join the parade.
+You need to get in the ride, buckle up, and rev your engine.

 Black lives matter, and until they truly do, it damages all of us, and our children, and their children.
 You only have to look as far as that rally in Arizona where several thousand college kids, nearly all of them white, to see that for them, racism is a feature, not a bug.